 One by one the flow and the return valves are opened and closed purging the loops of air.
-Ensure that all the blue caps on the return manifold are closed.
-Open the upper ring on the end cap 2 to 3 turns.
-Open the first blue cap and then open the return end cap.
+Ensure that all the black caps on the return manifold are closed.
+Open the isolator on the end cap.
+Open the first black cap and then open the return end cap.
 Wait until clear water is coming out and make sure that all the air is gone.
-Close the blue cap and do same for the next loop.
+Close the black cap and do same for the next loop.
 Continue the process until all the loops are fully vented of all the air.
 Close the end caps when done.